- History of security clearances

-A confidential clearance requires a National Agency Check with Local Agency Check and Credit Check (NACLC).
+A confidential clearance requires a National Agency Check with a Local Agency Check and a Credit Check (NACLC).

 - Secret This type of security clearance provides access to information that may cause serious damage to national security if disclosed without authorization.
 It must be reinvestigated every 10 years.

 A secret clearance requires a NACLC and a Credit investigation; it must also be re-investigated every 10 years.
 Investigative requirements for Department of Defense (DoD) clearances, which apply to most civilian contractor situations, are contained in the Personnel Security Program issuance known as DoD Regulation 5200.2-R, in part C3.4.2.